Originate/guide/node_js.md

 ```

 Use [n](https://github.com/tj/n)
-if you have to deal with different Node.JS versions.
+if you want to run different Node.JS versions on your machine.

 ## Languages